 - 1. This form paragraph is to be used ONLY in applications filed before September 16, 2012 when the person signing the terminal disclaimer is not an authorized officer as defined in MPEP § 324 or is an attorney or agent not of record (e.g., acting in a representative capacity under 37 CFR 1.34). - 2.
 This form paragraph MUST be preceded by form paragraph 14.24 or 14.25 and followed by form paragraph 14.29.02.fti when appropriate.
-An attorney or agent of record is always authorized to sign the terminal disclaimer, even though there is no indication that he or she is an officer of the assignee. - 3.
-Use form paragraph 14.29.02.fti to explain how an official, other than a recognized officer, may properly sign a terminal disclaimer.
+An attorney or agent of record is authorized to sign the terminal disclaimer, even though there is no indication that the attorney or agent is an officer of the assignee. - 3.
+Use form paragraph 14.29.02.fti to explain how an official, other than a recognized officer, may properly sign a terminal disclaimer

-$\P$ 14.29.02.fti Criteria To Accept Terminal Disclaimer When Signed by a Non-Recognized Officer - Application Filed Before September 16, 2012 application includes a statement that the person is empowered to sign terminal disclaimers and/or act on behalf of the assignee.
+¶ 14.29.02.fti Criteria To Accept Terminal Disclaimer When Signed by a Non-Recognized Officer - Application Filed Before September 16, 2012

 This application was filed before September 16, 2012.
-It would be acceptable for a person, other than a recognized officer, to sign a terminal disclaimer, provided the record for the
+It would be acceptable for a person, other than a recognized officer, to sign a terminal disclaimer, provided the record for the application includes a statement that the person is empowered to sign terminal disclaimers and/or act on behalf of the assignee.